MoSPDude/ZXTeensyIF1/README.md

 ### Hardware

 * v0.7 PCB prototype
-    * PCBs have been sent for manufacturing
+    * PCBs have been returned from PCBWay
     * Moved the ROMCS and DataDir output to pins 36 and 37, to free up pins 34 and 35
     * Added an ESP-01S header, and header for 3.3V regulator (eg. Pololu D24V5F3)
         * The ESP-01S can take over 300mA, so requires a separate regulator